 Creating Yard Checks

-Did you know that service centers using the REACH mobile app have the capability to report yard checks for the units they fix?
-To do so, the service center must be granted feature access to create service events, which can be provided by contacting a REACH representative.
+To create yard checks for fleets, the service center must be granted feature access to create service events, which can be provided by contacting a REACH representative.

 Once this feature is enabled, service center admins and technicians will see a small red circle on the right bottom corner of their screens.
 Select “service event,” and fields of information about the inspected unit will appear.
 Here, the user will fill in required information such as equipment type, reference number, and truck dispatch.

 Some information, such as the inspector’s name and phone number, will already be filled in to match the user’s profile created by the admin.

 It is crucial to select the truck dispatch’s name from the dropdown list; without this information, the yard check will not be visible to anyone outside the user’s team.
 If a terminal location applies, the user may go ahead and select it from the list.
 Before moving to the next screen, it is of good practice to review the accuracy of service event line items.